dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2525: Life sentences serve as just alternatives to the death penalty.
+### T2525: Life imprisonment without parole is more just and effective than the death penalty.

 |Support|
 |---|